The Best Golf Rangefinders of 2023: An In Depth Review

 I’ve given it my “most accurate” title for two reasons:

-- It gives consistent results down to the 1/1oth of a yard.
+- It gives consistent results down to the 1/10th of a yard.
 No one needs that amount of precision, and most devices that go down to the 1/10th bounce around.
 The Q6 does not.
 If it reads 100.4, it’ll keep reading 100.4

-- It’s flag lock vibration feature is the best I’ve used.
+- Its flag lock vibration feature is the best I’ve used.
 It really only vibrates when it’s locked on.

 These two things combined, make me have more confidence in the accuracy of the numbers when compared to any other device I’ve used.